metaspace2020/metaspace-converter/README.md

 #### Squidpy

-Optical images can also be downloaded, if available, and saved in the object if available.
+Optical images can also be downloaded, if available, and saved in the AnnData object.
 Squidpy allows for an easy overlay of ion images and the optical image.

 ```python